 If there are any surviving victims who suffered great bodily injury, a person faces an additional and consecutive three to six-year prison sentence.

-If the victim in the case dies later on and not at the scene of the accident, it is important to understand that you can still be charged with vehicular manslaughter at a later point if the victim ends up passing away as a result of the accident.
+If the victim in the case dies later on and not at the scene of the accident, it is important to understand that you can still be charged with vehicular manslaughter and suspended license at a later point if the victim ends up passing away as a result of the accident.
 Often times the investigators will attempt to explain that they are not there to prosecute you and they are waiting for the victim to recover.
 They will attempt to get more statements from you and try to get you to agree to take a chemical test to determine if there is any controlled substance in your system.
 The moment law enforcement discusses the case with you means that they are trying to build a case around you for the purposes of putting you in jail.

 It is important to never speak to police or investigators regarding the circumstances surrounding the accident.
 It is important to hire an experienced criminal defense attorney that knows the correct language to use with law enforcement to prevent life-long traumatic consequences.
 You should contact an attorney immediately to start making the necessary phone calls on your behalf.
-The only direction you should give law enforcement in the contact information for an attorney that would be willing to speak on your behalf.
+The only direction you should give law enforcement in the contact information for an attorney that would be willing to speak on your behalf and get your licence from licensing agencies.
 At Monder Law Group, PC we pride ourselves in providing the best representation in San Diego County.
 We have a team of experts that will help provide the best explanation in your defense from the prospective of accident reconstruction.
 Our successful track record speaks for itself.
 If you find yourself facing serious felony or misdemeanor vehicular manslaughter charges contact us today for a free confidential consultation at 619-405-0063.